hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ##### NearCacheConfig
-To configure a near cache on client side by providing a configuration per map name.
+A near cache on the client side can be configured by providing a configuration per map name, as shown below.

 ```java
 ClientConfig clientConfig = new ClientConfig();